In This Article

 Baobab has a myriad of benefits—as you'll see below—but is most notable for its moisturizing properties.
 "Because Baobab is packed with vitamins B, C, and Omega 3s, when used for the face, it can help with dry, aging, and dull skin," says Husain.
 "The oil form can help soothe eczema and dandruff as well, because it is moisturizing, but it does not replace medications for the conditions."

 Despite its popularity, we have very little scientific research on how baobab seed oil works for the skin, notes Katta.
-"One research study, although small, found that it had good moisturizing abilities and could help improve the function of the skin barrier," she notes.
+A small 2017 study found that baobab oil moisturizes and improves skin barrier function.
 "This study analyzed the chemical composition of the oil and found that the three major fatty acids in the oil were linoleic acid, oleic acid, and palmitic acid.
-In general, to have a good moisturizing ability, natural oils should have a higher proportion of linoleic acid than oleic acid, so the fact that this chemical study found a higher proportion of linoleic acid is very promising."
-Katta adds that although this study was very small (comprised of only 20 volunteers), the researchers did find that baobab seed oil was able to reduce water loss from the skin and helped improve moisture retention in the skin.
+In general, to have a good moisturizing ability, natural oils should have a higher proportion of linoleic acid than oleic acid, so the fact that this chemical study found a higher proportion of linoleic acid is very promising," Katta adds.
+Although this study was very small (comprised of only 20 volunteers), the researchers did find that baobab seed oil was able to reduce water loss from the skin and helped improve moisture retention in the skin.

 Benefits of Baobab